conalli/website/src/content/blog/hello-world.md

 ### Yes, I know

 First of all, welcome to my my tech blog.
-My name is Conall, I'm a software engineer based in Tokyo.
+My name is Conall, I'm a British software engineer based in Tokyo.

-While i'm sure it's some kind of cardinal sin to call your first post "Hello, World", I felt like following tradition this time.
-I can only ask, in advance, for your forgiveness.
+While it's certainly cliché, and I'm sure some kind of cardinal tech sin, to call your first post "Hello, World", I felt like following tradition this time.
+I hope you will indulge me.

 ### Let's Go